 Guadalupe Rosales: Drifting on a Memory is organized by the Dallas Museum of Art.
 The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the National Endowment for the Arts, the Texas Commission on the Arts, and the citizens of Dallas through the City of Dallas Office of Arts and Culture.

-Images: Guadalupe Rosales, Sitting on Chrome, 2021.
+Images: Guadalupe Rosales: Drifting on a Memory at the Dallas Museum of Art; Guadalupe Rosales, Sitting on Chrome (banner; detail), 2021.
 Courtesy the artist